kelvinlawson/atomthreads/ports/cortex-m/README.md

 ```
 make BOARD=*yourboard* BINARY=*yourimage* flash
 ```
-NB: with the ek-lm4f120xl board openocd will report an error after flashing.
+N.B.: with the ek-lm4f120xl board openocd will report an error after flashing.
 I think it is because it can not handle the changed core clock after the application starts, but I simply can't be bothered to further investigate this.
 The application gets flashed and you can ignore the error.

 ## Adding New Boards
 To add support for a new board, you will have to provide at least two parts.
-First, a ``Makefile.include`` to be pulled in by the main Makefile.
+First, a `Makefile.include` to be pulled in by the main Makefile.
 Second, some set-up code for your specific hardware.
 If there is no linker script for your MCU, you will have to add one, too.